 Actively seeking out opportunities to contribute knowledge to a group can increase your credibility and build your reputation to peers and potential employers.

 Tap into your existing network of friends, family, neighbours, former employers, fellow students and academic staff.
 Do any of these people have contacts who are working in your intended industry or occupation?

-Interviewing an Industry Professional is a proactive approach to getting advice and feedback for your job search.
+Interviewing an industry professional is a proactive approach to getting advice and feedback for your job search.
+The benefits include: